PIGWEB-EU/FAIR-guidelines/README.md

 ### Introduction

-Publishing common metadata is a good start, but finding, understanding, and re-using data will still be difficult.
-Through the common metadata, you learn about the dataset, its context and offer opportunities to re-use (part of) the published dataset.
-To efficiently find, understand, and re-use the data, either by yourself or peers, data must be completely clear in terms of definition, units, used coding/classification and provenance (i.e., how was the data collected, processed, and updated?).
-If there is any doubt or room for interpretation, there is a risk of overlooking data when searching for data and the re-use of data may occur in a different or wrong way.
+Publishing common metadata is a good start, but finding, understanding, and reusing data will still be difficult.
+Through the common metadata, you learn about the dataset, its context and offer opportunities to reuse (part of) the published dataset.
+To efficiently find, understand, and reuse the data, either by yourself or peers, data must be completely clear in terms of definition, units, used coding/classification and provenance (i.e., how was the data collected, processed, and updated?).
+If there is any doubt or room for interpretation, there is a risk of overlooking data when searching for data and the reuse of data may occur in a different or wrong way.
 See also the following link of CESSDA on data management ([here](https://dmeg.cessda.eu/Data-Management-Expert-Guide/2.-Organise-Document/Documentation-and-metadata)).

 For example, an outsider could question the term “pig pen” (see Figure